Käthe Niederkirchner: Biography

 Niederkirchner spent nearly a year in a succession of jails where in which she was repeatedly and severely tortured.
 At one point she made a suicide attempt, but was "rescued".
 There was never any trial process.
-Finally, in May 1944, she was delivered the Ravensbrück concentration camp for women where, after a few weeks, she was moved into solitary confinement.
+Finally, in May 1944, she was delivered to the Ravensbrück concentration camp for women where, after a few weeks, she was moved into solitary confinement.
 Several diary pages that she wrote at the time have survived.
 At least one letter that she wrote from the concentration camp is also quoted in sources.
 Unnamed comrades who survived Ravensbrück and reported on their experiences wrote the following on Käthe Niederkirchner: